Lykos153/AnnexRemote/README.md

 ## Getting started
 ### Prerequisites
-You need python3 installed on your system.
-AnnexRemote has been tested with version 3.4 to 3.7.
+You need python installed on your system.
+AnnexRemote has been tested with version 2.7 and 3.4 to 3.7.

 ### Installing
-`pip3 install annexremote`
+`pip install annexremote`

 ### Running the tests
 If you want to run the tests, copy the content of the `tests` folder to the same location as `annexremote.py`.